jonathan-s/django-sockpuppet/docs/setup-django.md

 ## Session storage

-By default django is using the database as a backend for sessions.
+By default, Django is using the database as a backend for sessions.
 Examples in the quickstart will be using sessions as a way to persist data between page loads.

 This may cause more strain on your database in high-traffic scenarios than would you like.
-Since you are already using redis for `django-channels` you could use redis as a session storage.
+Since you are already using Redis for `django-channels` you could use Redis as a session storage.
 The library [`django-redis`](https://github.com/jazzband/django-redis) has instructions to set that up.